RSE-Sheffield/RSE-Sheffield.github.io/_posts/2023-07-18-benchmarking-flamegpu2-on-h100-a100-and-v100-gpus.md

 Models are implemented using CUDA C++ or Python 3, with modellers describing the behaviours of individuals within the simulation and how they interact with one another through message lists.
 From these relatively simple agent behaviours and interactions, complex behaviours can emerge and be observed.
 The underlying use of GPUs allows for much larger scale Agent Based Simulations than traditional CPU-based frameworks with high levels of performance, while abstracting the complexities of GPU programming away from the modeller.
+A recent [NVIDIA blog][nvidia-blog-flamegpu2] post showed how, in certain scenarios, FLAME GPU is able to operate thousands of times faster than CPU alternatives.

 The default `BruteForce` communication pattern in FLAME GPU 2 provides global communication, with all agents reading all messages in the message list.
 At large scales, this can be very costly and inefficient, so FLAME GPU 2 includes a number of specialised communication patterns to improve work-efficiency and performance where appropriate.